solana-foundation/developer-content/content/courses/state-compression/compressed-nfts.md

 #### 6. Transfer a cNFT

 The last thing we’re going to add to our script is a cNFT transfer.
-To do this, we are going to use the
+To do this, we are going to use the `transfer` method from the `@metaplex-foundation/mpl-bubblegum` library.

 Let's start by declaring a `transferNft` function that takes the following: